bsrobinson/AspNetMvcWebpack-Template/README.md

 - `data` is the json data this page is loaded with (see below); you should update `any | null` to the correct type once you know it.

 Your local typescript file can reference any other script files in the solution.
-If the referenced script has already been used by the global script, it will simply use that pre-loaded version; however if it is only referenced in the page it will be injected onto the page with the rest of the javascript (thanks to [WebPack magic](https://webpack.js.org/configuration/entry-context/#dependencies)!)
+If the referenced script has already been used by the global script, it will simply use that pre-loaded version; however if it is only referenced in the page it will be injected onto the page with the rest of the javascript (thanks to [WebPack magic](https://webpack.js.org/configuration/entry-context/#dependencies)!).

+If you are only referencing external files on local pages, but want to code in the global script file, import the file in `Site.ts` as `import './filename';`

 The loaded and initialised page class can be accessed from anywhere as `window.page`, for example, see how the demo button calls the local function on click: